 And it’s not only her own dreams that are coming true.
 One child from the village, whose marriage was stopped by Anuradha a few years ago, recently completed her schooling and is now studying for a bachelor’s degree.

 While playing with the children she teaches at the Remedial Education Centre run by World Vision in her community, Anuradha concludes:

 When you become a child and community sponsor with World Vision, you help a child to become more than their circumstances.
-Child sponsorship funds vital programmes so vulnerable children, like those Anuradha helps, can know about their rights, can be protected, can get a quality education and can look ahead to a brighter future.
+Child sponsorship funds vital programmes so that vulnerable children, like those Anuradha helps, learn about their rights, are protected, access a quality education and can look ahead to a brighter future.

 Without World Vision’s projects, Anuradha would be another child bride, mourning her lost childhood, education, her own identity and her dreams.
 But today, she is so much more.

 Give a child and education, a childhood, a futureSponsor a child